 Create Serverless Functions with OpenFaaS

-OpenFaaS is serverless functions framework that runs on top of Docker and Kubernetes.
+OpenFaaS is a serverless functions framework that runs on top of Docker and Kubernetes.
 In this tutorial, you’ll learn how to:

 • Deploy OpenFaaS to a Kubernetes cluster